wayneeseguin/omni/docs/migration.md

 # Migration Guide

-This guide helps you migrate from popular logging libraries to FlexLog.
+This guide helps you migrate from popular logging libraries to Omni.

 ## Table of Contents